lolguy91/privanet-attempt-2/docs/pp_spec.md

  2. If a node receives a PT_BEAM packet, it responds with PT_IDENT.
  3. Sender then replies with PT_RESP_IDENT, establishing a connection.

+##### Current limitations
+- Nodes can discover each other only if both are on the same network

 ## 4. Additional Features (To Be Decided)

 - **Find by UUID Feature:**